1j01/guitar/README.md

 You can copy and paste entire webpages containing guitar tabs and it'll try to load all it can.

-Play back notes by pressing "almost any" key (at least on US keyboards), with the fretboard focused or nothing focused.
+Play back notes by pressing "almost any" key (at least on US keyboards), with the fretboard focused (or no control focused).
-You can rock back and forth between different fingers on different keys, or just one, whatever feels natural.
+You can rock back and forth between different fingers on different keys, or just pick one, whatever feels natural.

 Record notes by clicking on the fretboard.
-Secondary click is a shortcut to an open string, since you can do this easily in real life from any position as well.
+Secondary click is a shortcut to an open string.
+You can do this easily in real life from any position, so it makes sense to be able to do it from any position on the virtual guitar too.
 Tertiary mouse button (middle mouse button) does a bend, although bends are not recorded yet.
 Timing is also not recorded yet.
 So it's not very useful for recording tabs, although you could certainly use it as an interactive chart at least.